-For 2018, the REWE Group projects slightly increasing revenue marked by stronger growth due to expansion and growth on existing space.
+For 2019, the REWE Group projects slightly increasing revenue marked by stronger growth due to expansion and growth on existing space.
 The projected earnings for 2019 will be achieved by increasing existing store space, positive developments from integration effects and the enhancement of existing business models.
 Cost-efficiency projects, particularly those at headquarters, are intended to improve the Group's cost structure and make a positive contribution to EBITA¹.
 The increasing competitive and price pressure will weigh down the future earnings trend.

 In the PENNY division, we expect continued positive revenue development.
 Decisive here is the further investment in the existing store network, the optimisation of the product ranges, efficient process and cost structures as well as an increasing number of stores.
 The heightened competitive situation and resultant high price pressure will reduce revenue.
-Increased price pressure, capital spending on the store network and projects to optimise the product range and customer loyalty will depress the projected earnings for 2018 compared with 2017 but will secure competitiveness in the long term.

-At Penny International, revenue is forecast to increase as compared to 2017.
+At Penny International, revenue is forecast to increase as compared to 2018.
 This is due primarily to the positive performance of existing stores and the continued expansion.
-The positive revenue and gross profit trend has a positive influence on the earnings situation, although increasing costs will largely erode this.
-Due to various project activities, the infrastructure expansion and the planned cost increases, earnings are projected to be below the figure recorded in 2017.
+The positive revenue trend has a positive influence on the earnings situation, although increasing costs will erode this.
+Despite various project activities, the infrastructure expansion and the planned cost increases, earnings are projected to exceed the figure recorded in 2018.

 Travel and Tourism

-The National Specialist Stores business segment expects a slight improvement in the revenue situation and plans on a slight decrease in earnings.
-The continued development of the online activities in connection with the physical business will be a focus of activities going forward.
+The DIY Stores business segment expects a slight improvement in the revenue situation and plans on an increase in earnings.
+The continued development of the online activities in connection with the brick-and-mortar business will be a focus of activities in 2019.

 Management's Overall Assertion on Revenue, EBITA and Debt Development

-We expect further slight increases in revenue and a slightly rising price level for the business units for the 2018 financial year.
+We expect slight increases in revenue and a slightly rising price level for the business units for the 2019 financial year.
 Additional expansions and renovation activities will support long-term revenue development but will lead to higher investments in 2019.

-As a result of high capital expenditures, the Group's net debt will increase sharply by the end of 2018.
+As a result of high capital expenditures, the Group's net debt will continue to increase by the end of 2019.
 Sufficient provisions have been made for this in connection with the current credit facilities.